Community Attitudes towards People with Disability

 The survey was developed to inform the Victorian government’s work in relation to ‘Changing Attitudes’, a key priority of the Absolutely Everyone: Victorian State Disability Plan (2017-2020).

-This is the first time this survey has been conducted in Australia.
+This is the first time this survey has been conducted in Australia and the full Changing Attitudes report can be downloaded here

-The survey was developed with a team of academics from University of Melbourne alongside researchers with lived experience of disability:
+The survey was developed with a team of academics and people with lived experience of disability:

 Ms Lauren Krnjacki, University of Melbourne